 Other possible integrations for home fire alarm systems include accessories for those who are deaf or hard of hearing.
 Strobe lights and bed shakers are necessary to alert them of a fire in the middle of the night.
 Many major alarm manufacturers offer these types of additions.
 Since our ability to hear high-pitched sounds diminishes as we age, a mixed, low-pitched sound may be more effective for older people.

 Most fire alarms are either ionization alarms, which are quick to detect fast, high-flame fires, or photoelectric alarms, which are better for smoldering fires that may generate a substantial amount of smoke.
 Both have their place, but the International Association of Firefighters recommends photoelectric smoke alarms.
 Dual-sensor alarms also exist, which combine both types of alarms into one unit.

 Smoke Detector Placement and Use

 We can help you find the ideal placement for smoke detectors, reviewing their efficiency along the way.
-Smoke detectors belong on each level of your house and should be placed on the ceiling or close to it on the wall.
-By placing a smoke alarm up high, you account for the fact that heat rises.
+Smoke detectors belong on each level of your house, including the attic and basement.
+They should be on the ceiling or close to it on the wall.
+By placing a smoke alarm up high, you’re accounting for the fact that heat rises.
 As smoke gathers toward the ceiling, the high-up fire alarm can detect it.
 If it were on the floor, smoke could pass it.

 Each bedroom should have a smoke alarm near it and inside it.
 You can decrease the chance of false alarms by keeping your smoke alarm at a distance from your stove.